 Bringing together Oasis and the Black Crowes, the Brotherly Love tour is the kind of package that arrives during a recession, either economic or in sales.
-The tour scores something of a musical hat trick -- three sets of brothers, three movie star wives and three distinct brands of retro-rock.
+With the addition of Spacehog for the Greek Theater dates, the tour scores something of a musical hat trick — three sets of brothers, three movie star wives and three distinct brands of retro-rock.

 Following Spacehog’s short set (which made little impact save for its 1996 hit, “In the Meantime”), Oasis took the stage in typical desultory style.
 The group’s concerts used to be like NHL hockey — people claimed they went because they admired the grace and precision of the playing, but were really hoping a fight would break out.

 Never expansive performers, the new sober and peaceable edition of the band trades arrogant tension for a certain dispassionate competence.
 Without the distraction of their old antics, you’re left to figure out the music’s sources — “Bang a Gong” for “Cigarettes and Alcohol,” “Imagine” for “Don’t Look Back in Anger,” “Uptight” for “Slide Away.”